Nikon D1 vs D3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1 and the D3 have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the D3 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the D3 was followed by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1 and D3 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon D3 Manual.

 So how do things add up?
 Is the Nikon D1 better than the Nikon D3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.